Wilibeast/nvim-config/README.md

 `:Lazy` will open up a GUI for some of the neovim plugins.

+If a file doesn't have syntax highlighting use `:TSInstall <language>`.

 Please ensure that your terminal config (`.bashrc`/`.zshrc`) has the appropriate variables exported, for example:
 - `export JDTLS_HOME=/home/wbence/sdk/Java/jdtls-1.38.0/`